 Visitors sign in book

-Professionals visiting the nursery should have an appointment to attend the nursery (Ofsted Inspectors or Emergency Responders do not need appointments).
+Professionals visiting normally have a pre-booked appointment to attend the nursery (Ofsted Inspectors etc. do not need appointments).
 All professionals must show ID confirming who they are and who they have come to see.

-Chingford House Nursery are permitting visits of the nursery for prospective parents in line with the nursery protocols for coronavirus (meetings take place in the children’s outdoor play area and parents see their child’s prospective room from the outside).
+We permit visits for prospective parents although we have continued with the Covid protocols so the visits take place in the children’s outdoor play area and then parents can see their child’s prospective room from the doorway.

-If parents, students or visitors are concerned about any aspect of security within the nursery they should raise their concerns in the first instance to:
+If parents, students or visitors are concerned about any aspect of security they should raise their concerns in the first instance to:

 The Health & Safety Officer (Zarkar Akhtar)